 For a permit to construct a new OWTS on vacant property, lawfully created before June 3, 1966, that lies outside of the Indian Hills / Parmalee Gulch area, you must submit the bacteria and nitrate test results from a certified water testing laboratory of an untreated water sample from the water well that serves the property

 Unlike the cesspools on grandpa's farm, the modern on-site wastewater treatment system, or OWTS, is an environmentally sound method of wastewater disposal in areas where public sewers are not available.
 These are also referred to as septic systems.
-Since many homeowners have little or no experience with an OWTS, these pages will provide information to help you understand how your OWTS functions and ways you can help improve its operation.
+Since many homeowners have little or no experience with OWTS, these pages will provide information to help you understand how your OWTS functions and ways you can help improve its operation.

 Basic OWTS Rules

-Do not dispose of items that will destroy the natural digestion processes in your OWTS.
+- Do not dispose of items that will destroy the natural digestion processes in your OWTS.

-Do not overload the system with excessive water.
+- Do not overload the system with excessive water.

-Have the tank regularly inspected and pumped.
+- Have the tank regularly inspected and pumped.